-Scope of coverage: Optional state supplement provided to SSI recipients and to persons who, except for excess income, would be receiving SSI.
+Scope of coverage: Optional state supplement provided to all SSI recipients and to persons who, except for excess income, would be receiving SSI.
 It is also provided to those who have maintenance needs based on the December 1973 state standards that exceed their income from federal SSI and other sources and who would otherwise have qualified for benefits under former state assistance programs for the aged, blind, and disabled.
 Blind children are eligible for supplementation; disabled children under age 18 are not eligible for supplementation.

-Responsibility of relatives: Spouse for spouse; parent for blind child under age 18.
+Financial responsibility of relatives: Spouse for spouse; parent for blind child under age 18.

-County Welfare and Human Services Agencies (state-supervised).
+Local county offices of the state Welfare and Human Services Agencies (state-supervised).